Apicurio/apicurito/README.md

 To run on a different port, try `ng serve --port 8888` for example.
 And if you want AOT enabled, you can run `ng serve --aot --port 8888`.

+### Testing Service Worker

+The service worker is disabled for development builds but can still be easily tested locally.

+From the `ui` folder, first run `npm run build` or `ng build --prod` to build the production app.
+Then serve the `dist` folder with any web server on a different port from the dev server, and with caching disabled.
+The simplest way to do this is: `npx http-server -p 8080 -c-1 dist`

+You can also check out the [Angular docs](https://angular.io/guide/service-worker-getting-started) for more detailed docs.

 ## Running On Openshift